jimcrews/crewsj.github.io/k8s-authentication-authorization-01.md

 ## Create a Role Binding

-Bind a Role to a User
+A Role Binding is required to map a User to a Role.
+Create a new Role Binding for Adam to join the pod-reader role.

 ``` shell
 k create rolebinding pod-reader-binding-adam --role=pod-reader --user=adam
 ```

 ### Test access

+Adam can now get pods:

 ``` shell
 k auth can-i get pods --as adam # YES